-The Applied Global Services segment encompasses spares, upgrades, services, remanufactured earlier generation equipment and factory automation software for semiconductor, display and solar manufacturing.
-These products are designed to improve customers' operating efficiency, optimize their operating costs, and lessen the environmental impact of their factories.
+The Applied Global Services segment encompasses integrated solutions to optimize equipment and fab performance and productivity, including spares, upgrades, services, remanufactured earlier generation equipment and factory automation software for semiconductor, display and solar products.
 Customer demand for products and services is fulfilled through a global distribution system with trained service engineers located in close proximity to customer sites.

-Industry conditions that affected Applied Global Services' sales of spares and services during the first quarter of fiscal 2013 were principally lower semiconductor manufacturers' wafer starts as well as utilization rates.
+Industry conditions that affected Applied Global Services' sales of spares and services during the first six months of fiscal 2015 were principally semiconductor manufacturers' wafer starts, as well as utilization rates.